dalance/svlint/RULES.md

 ### Hint

-`parameter` must be have a twostate type
+Declare `parameter` with an explicit 2-state type.

 ### Reason

-design constants should not contain X or Z bits.
+Design constants with Xs or Zs may cause simulation/synthesis mismatch.

 ### Pass Example